Auto Train: Amtrak

-After 22 months, the service was revived by Amtrak, which operates most intercity passenger trains in the United States.
+Nearly two years after the Auto-Train Corporation folded, the Virginia–Florida service was revived by Amtrak.
 Amtrak acquired the terminals in Lorton and Sanford and some of the Auto-Train equipment.
 On October 30, 1983, it introduced a triweekly version of the service under the restyled name "Auto Train".
 Daily service was introduced a year later.

 Amtrak used Auto-Train's bi-level and tri-level autoracks.
 For passenger equipment, it initially used a mixture of former Auto-Train railcars and mid-century long-distance railcars from Amtrak's general fleet, all rebuilt to Amtrak's "Heritage Fleet" standards.
 In the mid-1990s, Amtrak replaced all these passenger railcars, which were of the conventional single-level type, with its newer, bi-level Superliner I and II equipment.
 In 2006, the aging bi-level, tri-level, and "van" autoracks were phased out and replaced with 80 new autoracks.
-Unlike the old racks, the new racks have uniform heights and are most similar to the "vans" of the previous fleet.

-Amtrak operates two Auto Trains simultaneously each day, Train No. 53 from Lorton and Train No. 52 from Sanford, departing at 5 p.m. for a scheduled arrival the following day at 10 a.m.
+Amtrak operates two Auto Trains simultaneously each day: southbound #53 from Lorton and northbound #52 from Sanford, departing at 5 p.m. for a scheduled arrival the following day at 10 a.m.
 In practice, however, the trains usually run late.
 In May 2021, for example, only 31 percent of Auto Trains arrived on time, mostly because of interference by freight trains that have preference over much of the route.

-The Auto Train was the last Amtrak service to permit smoking on board.
-Amtrak discontinued the practice on June 1, 2013.
+Smoking was banned on the Auto Train on June 1, 2013; it had been banned on most Amtrak trains since 1994 and on every train except the Auto Train since 2004.

-Auto Train operates on the same route it and its predecessor have always used; most of the route is owned by CSX Transportation while 16 miles are owned by SunRail.
+Auto Train operates on the same route it and its predecessor have always used; the entire route is owned by CSX Transportation except for the southern 16 miles, which are owned by SunRail.

-The trains are known by their route numbers internally by Amtrak.
-When communicating on the CSX road channels, they are known by their CSX designations: P053xx and P052xx, where xx is the 2-digit date on which the train departed its origin station.
-For example, a southbound train that departed on the 23rd of the month would be known as CSX P05323 on the road channels.
-This allows for unique identification when two trains on the same route are operating simultaneously.

 Ridership

-Ridership hit a peak of 274,445 in Amtrak's fiscal year 2014.
-Ridership declined through 2019, then dropped some 30% to 163,556 in 2020, the first year of the COVID-19 pandemic.
+Ridership declined through 2019, then dropped 30.3% to 163,556 in 2020, the first year of the COVID-19 pandemic.
 It recovered somewhat in 2021 to 199,414 and then set a new ridership record in 2022 with 279,019 passengers.
+This figure rose slightly once more in 2023, with another new record set of 283,646 riders.

 The Auto Train has the highest revenue of any Amtrak long-distance train.
 The train had total revenue of US$75,169,554 in FY2016, down 7.9% from FY2015.